Ripsaw

 What Happened Next...

-Ripsaw's time in the park was very much a tale of two halves and in the early years the ride was the darling of the park and its visitors alike.
+Ripsaw's time in the park was very much a tale of two halves: in the early years it was the darling of the park and its visitors alike.
 And indeed its popularity with guests remained strong right up to the day it was removed.
-However, at around ten years old the ride started to seem like it might need a detox of its own, with increasing amounts of downtime often afflicting the ride.
+However, at around ten years old the ride looked like it might need a detox of its own, with increasing amounts of downtime often afflicting the ride.

 In later years the number of programmes Ripsaw was able to run was dramatically reduced and it was not unusual to have periods where the fountains did not interact with the ride and sometimes they would not run at all.
 As a side effect of its regular maintenance, Ripsaw also saw a number of minor changes to its appearance over the years, which included the removal of much of the on-ride theming such as the large blue coil-type screws on the ride's structure and the circular-saw theming from the tops of the gondola arms.